 Games Industry track.
 Deadline on 11th June 2019

 We welcome talk proposals from the games industry that wish to present their work on the areas covered in this conference, such as games technology and applications of Artificial Intelligence to games.
 We are interested in presentations about research prototypes, commercial products, indie/mobile/AAA games, AR/VR applications, etc., as well as participation on poster sessions and discussion panels.
 These talk proposals do not require the submission of a written manuscript to be accepted at the conference.
-In order to submit a proposal, please contact the general or industry chairs.
+Instructions for submitting a proposal will be announced soon.